Phase 4 Community Wealth Building Pledge Additional Restrictions Grant

 - Blank/sample invoice on company headed paper that shows (where applicable):

 - Number and sort code

-5. Company registration number and VAT number (where applicable).
+- Company registration number and VAT number (where applicable)

 Every application and its supporting evidence will be thoroughly checked for eligibility.
-Applications suspected to be fraudulent will be investigated and any business caught falsifying their records to gain grant money will face prosecution and any funding issued will be subject to claw back, as may any grants paid in error.
+Applications suspected to be fraudulent will be investigated and any individual/business caught falsifying their records to gain grant money will face prosecution and any grants paid in error will be subject to claw back.

 How to apply: